isomerpages/mlaw-corp/_realign/3-process-repayment.md

 The Registrar may publish the facts of the case, the arguments and the determination without disclosing the names of the parties concerned or any information that may disclose their identities.

 ##### <a name="step6a">Withdrawal of Notice of Objection</a> <a href="#s6a" title="Return to top">↩</a> #####
-Where any party who has lodged and served a Notice of Objection wishes to withdraw that Notice, that party must lodge a Notice of Withdrawal with the Registrar and serve the Notice of Withdrawal on the following Recipient(s) where applicable:
+Where any party who has lodged and served a Notice of Objection wishes to withdraw that Notice, that party must lodge a Notice of Withdrawal with the Registrar and serve the Notice of Withdrawal on the following Recipient(s) where applicable before the determination of the Assessor(s) on the Notice of Objection:

 * The Hirer/Renter who served the Notice of Revision;
 * Any other parties to the contract; and